BrettMedia/BHTools/README.md

 node = CinematicSceneDirectorBHTools()
 result = node.generate_prompt(
-    # All these fields are optional; fill in only what you need.
     trigger_word="Epic",              # LORA-like trigger word
     prompt="A breathtaking view of ancient ruins at sunrise",  # Narrative description preset_override="Epic Adventure", # Optional preset to apply default settings